Mojo-Up/mju-intune-winget/Readme.md

 ```

-You should now have everything you need to deploy a Windows Package Manger with Intune
+You should now have everything you need to deploy a Windows Package Manger package with Intune

 ![Build Artifacts](images/AppDeploymentArtifacts.png)